 I have a Bachelor's Degree in Early Childhood and Kindergarten Education and a Masters Degree in Library Science, both from UW-Madison, which is my hometown.
 Before moving to Fond du Lac I taught preschool for 10 years.
 I have been a librarian since 1994.
-I spent 14 years as a Children's and Teen Librarian, and am now a Reference and Teen Librarian.
-I have three boys and a rambunctious dog named Cocoa.
-I can be reached by phone at 929-7080 ext.
-3934 or email [email protected].
+I spent 14 years as a Children's and Teen Librarian, and am now a Reference Librarian.
+I have three boys, two grandkids and a rambunctious dog named Cocoa.
+I can be reached by phone at 322-3934 or email [email protected].

 Jon Mark is the Director of the Fond du Lac Public Library and is in charge of the overall management, policies, and vision for the library.